 Conclusion

 Closing an email account is a marathon, not a sprint.
 It requires a balance between security and the need to gather essential information for the estate.
-By using built-in legacy tools, maintaining a secure digital vault, and waiting for the appropriate time to hit "delete," you can navigate this complex 2025 landscape with less uncertainty.
+By using built-in legacy tools, keeping account credentials documented securely, and waiting for the appropriate time to hit "delete," you can handle this process with far less uncertainty.

 Remember that email is often the first domino in a long line of administrative tasks.
-For those dealing with Forwarding Mail After Death (Practical Steps and Documents) or settling financial accounts, your control over the primary email address remains your most valuable tool.
+Whether you are forwarding physical mail through the USPS or settling financial accounts, your control over the primary email address remains one of your most valuable tools.
+For a broader look at securing accounts before they are needed, see our guide to password management after a death.

 Ready to Secure a Digital Legacy?